 We developed a rigorous risk pricing model and robust risk management system.
+Our model and system allow us to innovate the way user credit profile is assessed by analyzing data typically not analyzed by traditional financial institutions.
 We continually test, validate and optimize this model and system.
 With each transaction, our model becomes more precise.
 Since inception, we have been able to expand the granularity of our risk pricing model to more precisely segment the risk levels of prospective borrowers in a continuous self-reinforcing manner.
 We were able to increase risk pricing model segments from two to more than 100 distinct segments, each representing distinct credit profile that enables differentiated credit limit and pricing level.
 For example, prospective borrowers with the same Zhima Credit Score may receive different credit limits that carry different repayment terms and service fees.
 As borrowers draw down and repay loans, they build credit histories with us.
 Based on the credit histories, we can offer progressive pricing and more personalized products, including potentially higher credit limits and longer repayment durations that can result in lower service fees, thereby driving higher borrower engagement.
 In the three months ended September 30, 2016, repeat borrowers accounted for 75.4% of our total active borrowers during the period.